Jess Naz: Club career

 Naz came up through the Tottenham Hotspur academy, but made her senior debut for Arsenal on 23 February 2018, coming on as a substitute for Heather O'Reilly for the last three minutes of Arsenal's 1–0 win over Everton in the 2017–18 season.

 Naz rejoined Tottenham later in 2018 and helped Tottenham achieve promotion to the Women's Super League, although she missed the 2019–20 season due to an anterior cruciate ligament injury.
 She returned from injury in December 2020, and in February 2021, signed a contract extension through June 2022 with an option for an additional year.

 In December 2021, Tottenham manager Rehanne Skinner elaborated that she believes Naz could become a more dangerous presence, who is "more than capable of scoring goals on a regular basis".

 In March 2022, Naz was named Young Player of the Year at the London Football Awards, beating teammate Esther Morgan in the process.
 On 30 October 2022, as a substitute in the 2022–23 WSL season, she scored two goals in a humiliating 8–0 defeat for Brighton & Hove Albion.

 In February 2023, Naz extended her contract with Tottenham for two and a half years.

 On 21 January 2024, as part of the 2023–24 WSL season, and as a substitute, Naz scored a dramatic winning goal in a 4–3 victory over West Ham.

+On 9 December 2025, it was announced that Naz had suffered an Anterior cruciate ligament injury (ACL) for the second time in her career and would undergo surgery.